Knife Care and Maintenance

 CARING FOR DAMASCUS STEEL/CARBON KNIVES

 Owning a carbon Damascus steel knife is taking on the responsibility of caring for a beautiful piece of art.
 Carbon steel has the tendency to rust if not maintained properly.
 Always hand wash and dry your knife after each use.
 Certain foods will react more quickly with the carbon steel, such as citrus, and should be wiped off immediately after use.
 Different foods and over time a patina will develop on your knife.
 This is a protective layer against rusting and makes your knife even more unique.
+For long term storage, it is recommended to store the knife outside of the sheath, in the wood box it came in or a dry environment.

 REMOVING RUST FROM YOUR KNIFE